 Drug & Alcohol Interventions in Connecticut

 The key to a successful drug & alcohol intervention in Connecticut is planning.
-If your loved one is struggling with substance abuse, it is important to get every detail of the intervention right.
+If your loved one is struggling with substance abuse, it is vital to get every detail of the intervention right.
 This meeting presents a chance to bring matters to a head and have a conversation that will persuade him or her to go to treatment.

 Mistakes to Avoid During an Intervention

 The intervention should focus on getting the addicted loved one into treatment.
 Since addiction causes a strain on the entire family, it makes communicating with the addict challenging.